scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

     i `th` element of a list has a complexity O(i).
-For collections of numerical data that all have the same type, it is **more efficient** to use the **array** type provided by the **Numpy** module, which is a sequence of regularly-spaced chunks of memory containing fixed-sized data istems.
+For collections of numerical data that all have the same type, it is **more efficient** to use the **array** type provided by the **Numpy** module, which is a sequence of regularly-spaced chunks of memory containing fixed-sized data items.
     With Numpy arrays, accessing the i`th` element has a complexity of O(1) because the elements are regularly spaced in memory.